DigitalKitchenLab/coolcat-docs/src/pages/index.md

 - Guild System with a governance module for every guild.
 - Treasury System for game assets for every guild

-## Play

-- Singleplayer games
-- Multiplayer games with PvE and PvP
-- Mobile games, desktop games and a combination of both

-## Profit
+## Earn

-- Buy and sell almost any game asset on the CoolCat marketplace.
+- Buy and sell any game asset on the CoolCat marketplace.
 - Craft game items and trade them between players or guilds
 - Marketplace will be featuring a liquidity pools for many IBC tokens

-### This is a work in progress!
+<BrandText>This is a work in progress!</BrandText>

 There will be bugs, performance issues, and missing content.
 Bear with us until the documentation is complete or contribute [here](https://github.com/digitalkitchenlabs/coolcat-docs).